k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 Note that Shared Objects are not independent objects in a project and therefore cannot be deployed as stand-alone items.
 You must re-deploy the object using the updated Shared Object to make the change in a shared object available in the Fabric Server.
 For example, when an Interface is updated, all Logical Units using this Interface should be re-deployed to make this change effective.

-### How Do I check which Project Is Deployed to Fabric?
+### How Do I Check which Project Is Deployed to Fabric?
 Only **one Project** can be deployed to [**each Fabric cluster**]<!--add link to Fabric Architecture-->.
 If a project has been deployed and an attempt to deploy a different project to the same cluster is made, an error message is displayed.

 To check the project’s deployment in the Fabric Server, use the **SET** command from the Fabric console.